54-credit Doctoral Program

 Please note that the student will work directly with his/ her dissertation chair to progress in the benchmarks.
 There is no online course in Blackboard.
 The guides above provide an outline of what needs to be completed to pass the benchmark.

 Proposal and Final Applied Dissertation (choose the dissertation template that corresponds to your dissertation methodology):

-Each year the Abraham S. Fischler College of Education (FCE) recognizes the excellent work of our doctoral students and the dissertation chairs and members who advise them.
-The Dr. Charles L. Faires Dissertation of Distinction Award is awarded to students who validated the principles taught in NSU’s doctoral program and have captured the essence and importance of being a scholar.
+Each year the Abraham S. Fischler College of Education & School of Criminal Justice (FCE&SCJ) recognizes the excellent work of our doctoral students and the dissertation chairs and Strategic Research Project (SRP) faculty who advise them.
+The Dr. Charles L. Faires Outstanding Doctoral Research Award is awarded to students who validated the principles taught in NSU’s doctoral program and have captured the essence and importance of being a scholar.

-To be eligible for the Dr. Charles L. Faires Dissertation of Distinction Award, a member of the student’s dissertation committee must submit a nomination.
-A blind-review committee of FCE full-time faculty carefully consider all nominated dissertations and make their recommendations to the Dean based on the eligibility criteria.
+To be eligible for the Dr. Charles L. Faires Outstanding Doctoral Research Award, a student’s dissertation chair or SRP faculty member must submit a nomination.
+A blind-review committee of FCE&SCJ full-time faculty carefully consider all nominations and make their recommendations to the Dean based on the eligibility criteria (Dissertation criteria and SRP criteria).
 Award winners are announced by June 1st of each year.

-It is our hope that sharing this criteria will improve the quality of FCE’s applied dissertations, and make the award process more competitive.
-Should you have any questions about the Dr. Charles L. Faires Dissertation of Distinction Award please email firstname.lastname@example.org.
+It is our hope that sharing these criteria will improve the quality of FCE&SCJ’s applied dissertations and SRPs, and make the award process more competitive.
+Should you have any questions about the Dr. Charles L. Faires Outstanding Doctoral Research Award please email email@example.com.